 If you’re a Carnival Cruise Line cruiser who likes a cocktail, you’ll surely like Alchemy Bar fan club.

 This vintage pharmacy-themed bar features a menu divided into sections, including “Energizing Elixirs,” “Relief For What Ails,” and “Passion Potions.”

 Cocktails are refreshing, made with fresh herbs and other ingredients.
 Tell the mixologist what you’d like if you’re not in the mood for anything on the menu, and they’ll make you custom concoction.

 Ship: Celebrity Beyond

-Technically a lot of Celebrity ships have the aft Sunset Bar, but none are as spectacular or large as the one on the line’s brand-new Edge-class vessel Celebrity Beyond.
+Technically, many Celebrity ships have a Sunset Bar, but none are as spectacular and large as the one on the line’s brand-new Edge-class vessel Celebrity Beyond.